 Addiction is more than “just a phase”; it is a chronic and progressive brain condition.
 Without the correct treatment and support, this life-threatening condition only ever gets progressively worse over time.

 Common party & club drugs

 Here we take a closer look at the most commonly used drugs, their effects, risks and dangers.

 Alcohol is commonly used at parties, bars, restaurants, music festivals and clubs.
 Generally, alcohol can be safely used within the Chief Medical Officer’s safer drinking guidelines.
 The guidelines state no more than 2 to 3 units within 24 hours and no more than 14 units of alcohol for seven days.

 It should be noted that no amount of alcohol is safe to mix with other drugs.
 This is due to it causing enhanced adverse effects.

 If you are taking any over the counter medication or prescribed medication, it is important to check with your healthcare provider if it is safe to drink alcohol.

-Drinking too much alcohol results in reduced awareness of a person’s surroundings and poor judgement.
+Effects of alcohol on the body result in reduced awareness of a person’s surroundings and poor judgement.
 This often results in people saying and doing things they later regret once sober.
 Binge drinking also makes a person more vulnerable and less able to fend off a physical or sexual assault.